nogibjj/ZT-DE-week11-miniproject11/README.md

 # Data Pipeline in Azure Databricks

 ## Overview
 This project demonstrates the creation of a data pipeline using Azure Databricks.
-The pipeline includes data ingestion, processing, and storage.
+The pipeline processes a dataset of bird observations, performing grouping and counting operations.

 ## Pipeline Components
 ### Data Ingestion
-_ Description: Data is ingested from a CSV file hosted on GitHub.
+The data is ingested from a CSV file hosted on GitHub.
-_ Screenshot: Include a screenshot of the data ingestion code in the Databricks notebook.
+(Screenshot: Include a screenshot here of the data ingestion code in the Databricks notebook.)

 ### Data Processing
-_ Description: The data is grouped by scientific_name and counted.
+The data is grouped by scientific_name and counted.
-Code Example: (Insert a brief snippet of your transformation code here)
-Screenshot: Include a screenshot of the transformation code and its output in the notebook.
+(Screenshot: Include a screenshot here of the transformation code and its output in the notebook.)

 ### Data Storage
-_ Description: The processed data is stored in DBFS as a Parquet file.
+The processed data is stored in DBFS as a Parquet file.
-Screenshot: Include a screenshot of the code used for writing the data to DBFS and the resulting file in DBFS.
+(Screenshot: Include a screenshot here of the code used for writing the data to DBFS and the resulting file in DBFS.)